Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Introduction

 The proof of Theorem \ref{t:local} is based on elementary arguments.
 We approximate problem \eqref{eq:kolm} with vanishing initial $k_0$ with problems having initial $k_{0,\veps}$'s which satisfy $k_{0,\veps}\geq\veps$.
 We thus construct approximate solutions by using the result from \cite{Kos-Kub}, and we pass to the limit in the approximation parameter $\veps\ra0^+$ by using a compactness argument.
 This proves the existence, for which we refer to Subsection \ref{ss:local}.
 The relevant uniform bounds in suitable norms will be shown before, in Section \ref{s:a-priori}.

 Uniqueness of solutions is based on a simple stability estimate in $L^2$: see Subsection \ref{ss:unique}.
 Notice that our argument cannot be adapted to prove a weak-strong uniqueness principle for system \eqref{eq:kolm}, since higher regularity is required on both families of solutions.
+We refer to Remark \ref{r:weak-strong} for further comments about this.

 To conclude this part, we point out that, in order to lighten the presentation, our proof will be limited to treat the lower regularity case only, namely the case $m=2$.
 Generalisation to the case of $m>2$ is rather straightforward, hence omitted.